sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 - The impact of lifestyle choices (smoking, diet, exercise) on heart disease risk is significant.
 - Identifying high-risk individuals can support early intervention by addressing modifiable factors such as cholesterol and exercise habits.

+---

+## Comparison of Linear and Logistic Regression Models

+This section provides a comparison of linear and logistic regression models, with specific applications to student performance data (for linear regression) and heart disease data (for logistic regression).

+### Linear Regression

+- **Application**: Used for predicting continuous outcomes, such as the final grade (G3) of students based on various features like previous grades, parental education, and study time.

+- **Mechanics**: Linear regression finds a straight-line relationship between the independent variables (predictors) and the dependent variable (target), minimizing the difference between predicted and actual values.

+- **Example with Student Performance Data**:
+  Predicting student grades based on features like previous academic performance, family background, and behavior (e.g., alcohol use).

+- **Limitations**:
+  - **Assumes Linearity**: Linear regression assumes a linear relationship between predictors and outcome, which may not always hold.
+  - **Sensitivity to Outliers**: Outliers can heavily influence the model's predictions.
+  - **Normality and Homoscedasticity**: Assumes normally distributed residuals with constant variance, which may not apply in real data.
+  - **Interpretability for High Dimensionality**: Becomes less interpretable with many predictors, and multicollinearity can reduce reliability.

+### Logistic Regression

+- **Application**: Used for predicting binary or categorical outcomes, such as the presence or absence of heart disease (e.g., binary labels of 1 for “heart disease” and 0 for “no heart disease”).

+- **Mechanics**: Logistic regression predicts the probability of a category by transforming the linear combination of inputs using a logistic (sigmoid) function, resulting in an S-shaped curve.
+The model output is a probability, which can be mapped to binary outcomes.

+- **Example with Heart Disease Data (UCI)**:
+  Predicting heart disease presence based on factors like age, cholesterol levels, and blood pressure.

+- **Limitations**:
+  - **Linearity in Log-Odds**: Assumes a linear relationship between independent variables and log-odds of the outcome.
+If this assumption is violated, performance may suffer.
+  - **Limited to Binary or Categorical Data**: Logistic regression works well for binary classification but requires extensions (e.g., multinomial logistic regression) for multi-class classification.
+  - **Outlier Sensitivity**: Outliers can skew the model's predictions.
+  - **Interpretability in High Dimensions**: Interpretation becomes challenging with a high number of predictors, and multicollinearity between predictors can reduce stability.

+### Summary

+- **Linear Regression**: Best suited for continuous outcomes (like student grades), but assumes a linear relationship and is sensitive to outliers.
+- **Logistic Regression**: Designed for binary outcomes (like heart disease status), relies on a linear relationship in log-odds, and may need modifications for multi-class problems.

+Both methods are foundational but may not capture complex relationships as effectively as more flexible models due to limitations in assumptions and interpretability.